The Future Blend Project Solo Harp Music Composition Competition

 This years composers call is now OPEN.

 2018/2019 Competition Information Competition opens January 2018

 Eligibility of Applications: The Future Blend Project 2018 / 2019 is open to all composers, regardless of age, sex or nationality.
 All submitted pieces must be new works, unpublished and unperformed.
 Each composer can submit as many compositions as they wish in their application.
 Compositions by more than one composer are not eligible for application.
 Length: Minimum 3 minutes, up to 10 minutes (10:00) Instrumentation: Harp solo only There is a one off £5 entry fee.

-2 Winners Prizes Your work published by PoppyHarp Publishing.
-The opportunity to work with a harpist for 5 months on your piece and a performance of your piece at the Hidden Gem Concert 2019.
+Prizes Judges Choice Award - £200 cash prize shared between composer and harpist - Your work published by PoppyHarp Publishing. - The opportunity to work with a harpist for 5 months on your piece and a performance of your piece at the Hidden Gem Concert 2019.
 Decided by 3 composition and harp adjudicators.

 Best Collaboration Award £200 cash prize to be shared with the performer.
 Your work published by PoppyHarp Publishing.
 The opportunity to work with a harpist for 5 months on your piece and a performance of your piece at the Hidden Gem Concert 2019.
 Voted for by audience votes.